alexeldeib/trace-operator/README.md

 # Kubectl Trace Operator

 This is a simple operator to wrap [kubectl-trace][0], such that a user may create TraceJob CRDs against a Kubernetes API server.
 It maps the user-provided CRD directly into the existing [tracejob type][1].
+The main advantage of this approach is it enables a dynamic, programmatic method to create tracejobs without external user action.
+For example, detection of breach of some metric could trigger deeper analysis via creating a TraceJob CRD.

 Since we are running in a controller context I've made a slight modification and returned the ConfigMap and Job so the controller can apply ownership labels for